datopian/ourbot/README.md

 -----END PRIVATE KEY-----"
 ```

-To set keepalive properly you need to define environment variables:
+To keep bot alive on Heroku you need to set following environment variables:
 * `HUBOT_HEROKU_KEEPALIVE_URL` - required, the complete URL to keepalive, including a trailing slash.
 * `HUBOT_HEROKU_WAKEUP_TIME` - optional,  the time of day (HH:MM) when hubot should wake up.
 Default: 6:00 (6 am)
 * `HUBOT_HEROKU_SLEEP_TIME` - optional, the time of day (HH:MM) when hubot should go to sleep.
 Default: 22:00 (10 pm)
 * `HUBOT_HEROKU_KEEPALIVE_INTERVAL` - the interval in which to keepalive, in minutes.
 Default: 5

 You *must* set `HUBOT_HEROKU_KEEPALIVE_URL` and it *must* include a trailing slash – otherwise the script won't run.
 You can find out the value for this by running `heroku apps:info`.
 Copy the `Web URL` and run:

 ```
 heroku config:set HUBOT_HEROKU_KEEPALIVE_URL=PASTE_WEB_URL_HERE
 ```
-For more additional info follow this [link](https://github.com/hubot-scripts/hubot-heroku-keepalive)
+For additional info follow this [link](https://github.com/hubot-scripts/hubot-heroku-keepalive)

 Deploy on heroku